Worldwide Guide to Women in Leadership

 for preparing and chairing Council meetings, and has no executive powers.

-Council Helle Thorning-Schmidt (January-June)
+President of the Council of the European Union Helle Thorning-Schmidt (January-June)

 Danish Prime Minister from 2011 and Chairperson of the